benjamin1313/Python-Scripted-Minecraft-Arena/README.md

-  add so you can see which item you are currently using. add different sizes to the traps. add more complex traps. find a better why to check how the arena look like.
+  add so you can see which item you are currently using. add different sizes to the traps. add more complex traps. find a better way to check how the arena look like.